Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    Field not available if the post does not belong to the current user.
    Field not available if no user context is available."
-   "url_overridden_by_dest?","string","The url of the linked item for a link post.
+   "url_overridden_by_dest?","string","The URL of the linked item for a link post.

    The URL of the image if an image post.

    The URL of the video if a video post.

    The URL of the gallery for a gallery post.
 E.g., `https://www.reddit.com/gallery/oexfaq`.
+   Although in some rare cases this field may not exist, even if the URL would be valid.
+   E.g., see post ID `1cmt1on`.
+(Thanks @cossack_ua [Discord].)

    In rare cases the value may not be a full URL, it can be a path, for example see post ID `j74mzm`.